Teach Us to Pray Artwork

 Person: Jeremy Grant

-Jeremy Grant is an emerging artist and award-winning graphic designer.
+Jeremy Grant is an emerging artist and award-winning creative director.
 He was born in California in 1985.
-He studied Graphic Design and Illustration at John Brown University.
-Grant has exhibited his collage and assemblage work regularly across Colorado since 2008.
-An active member of local arts communities, Jeremy has been invited to participate in numerous group shows, donated art to charity, and been awarded a PPAC micro-grant.
-His work explores themes of destruction and creation, death and resurrection, and chaos and familiarity.
+He received a B.S. in Graphic Design and Illustration from John Brown University, (AR), in 2007.
+Grant has exhibited his collage and assemblage artwork in individual and group gallery shows since 2008.
+His work uses association to uncover themes of destruction and creation, death and resurrection, and chaos and familiarity.
 Jeremy Grant currently lives and works in Denver, Colorado.

 Piece